Wherein the Doctor does what he does best

 “Yeah, and how many times have you regenerated?”
 Angel asked him.

 The Doctor side-eyed him.
 “Getting a bit personal, aren’t we.”
 Yes, this was supposedly his last life.
 (Supposedly.
-River did burn through all of her regenerations to save him that one time – who’s to say none of them transferred?)
+Though he rather figured the jury wouldn't be returning the verdict on that until the next time – to quote Ood Sigma – his song rang out, and it became time to see if he still could, or would, or even should.)
 He could have done without the reminder, though.

 But that was it for their banter.
 The hoard had tracked them down, and now they were trying to batter their way in.